hyperifyio/goagent/README.md

 - See the policy for details and rationale: [ADR‑0004: Default LLM policy](docs/adr/0004-default-llm-policy.md).

 ### Capabilities
-List enabled tools from a manifest without running the agent:
+List enabled tools from a manifest without running the agent.
+The output includes a prominent header warning, and certain tools like `img_create` are annotated with an extra warning because they make outbound network calls and can save files:
 ```bash
 ./bin/agentcli -tools ./tools.json -capabilities
 ```